Authentic199/Population.NET/README.md

 # What is Population.NET?

+**Population.NET** is a .NET library designed to optimize data retrieval from the server, maximizing performance when clients make API calls.
+It allows **clients to specify the exact fields they need**, reducing unnecessary data transfer by avoiding the retrieval of all fields by default.

+Inspired by the [populate feature in Strapi for Node.js](https://docs.strapi.io/dev-docs/api/rest/populate-select), Population.NET brings similar capabilities to .NET, enhancing API flexibility and efficiency.

+Additionally, the library includes essential data manipulation features such as **filters, search, sort, and paging**, all designed to handle complex data types like objects and collections.

-Population.NET is a .NET library designed to simplify complex data manipulation and querying operations.
-Inspired by the [Populate feature of Strapi in Node.js](https://docs.strapi.io/dev-docs/api/rest/populate-select), it offers robust tools for sorting, filtering, and projecting data, enabling efficient handling of large datasets.
-With Population.NET, you can seamlessly build powerful and optimized APIs to meet the demands of modern applications.
+With **Population.NET**, you can effortlessly build powerful and efficient APIs that meet the demands of modern applications.

 ## Main Features